marcobambini/gravity/docs/enum.md

 ## Enum

 Enums defines a common type for a group of related values.
 If you are familiar with C, you will know that C enumerations assign related names to a set of integer values.
-Enums in Gravity are much more flexible and enable you to assign even non integer values:
+Enums in Gravity are much more flexible and enable you to assign any literal value (Int, Float, String, Bool):

 ```swift
 	enum state {